 Last but not least, make sure you ask for a receipt at your local post office.
 The post office staff member will provide it even if you’re sending your device in a freepost pack.
 Keep the receipt until you get notified by the merchant that your device has arrived.

-These essential 10 steps taken will do you a great favour and the process of selling your phone will be hassle-free.
+These essential 10 steps taken are the surefire steps to get the most when you sell your phone.
 When your device has reached the merchant, technicians won’t run into problems to perform testings and software diagnostics if the data has been wiped and locks have been removed beforehand.
 Having the order details attached to your phone will eliminate the possibility of delays during order processing.
-All you have to do is just sit back and get paid for your phone.